GarrixA/cascade_be/README.md

 ### Assign Organization to User

 - **PATCH** `/api/v1/users/:userId/assign-organization`
-- Assigns an organization to an AGENCY user.
+- Assigns an organization to an SELLER user.

 ---